 - Help with forward planning: financial, occupational, housing, care, etc. Lack of insight means this should be considered early, and should involve family.

 - Considering safety issues which may become a problem due to lack of insight or behavioural changes: driving, dependants, occupation, consequences of antisocial or psychopathic behaviour.

 - Advising a stable routine.

 - Anticipating motor and gait difficulties - consider practical aids, physiotherapy, occupational therapy.
 Consider further mobility and continence aids as disease progresses.

 - Speech and language therapy referral for swallowing difficulties or communication difficulties.

-- Considering the needs of the family and carers - provide regular respite, referral for counselling or psychological support, advice about support groups, and consider genetic counselling.
+- Considering the needs of the family and carers - provide regular respite, referral for counselling or psychological support, and advice about support groups, and also consider genetic counselling.